 My kits listened most respective.
-Then one little fool wisht to know what my uncle had done to be cast out.
+Then one little fool arrkst what my uncle had done to be cast out.

-I sayt we did not need to know that.
+I sayt we had no need to know that.
 And I told them not to believe my uncle ever wished hisself a man or woman so he could open doors.
 That were nowt but a poetick conceit illustrative of discontent.

 That silenced them, but not for long.

-“If our Earl may walk upon the Tower roof he must now wish hisself a cat,” sayt one.
+“Our Earl must now wish hisself a cat,” sayt one.